donbrowne/magpie-gdp12/trunk/docs/READMEFIRST.txt

   ./setup.sh

-On the first run of the application, it is necessary to cd to the django_magpie directory, and run -
+If building from svn, the following must be run.
+If installing from the tarball, omit this step.

+  cd django_magpie
   python2.7 manage.py syncdb
   cd ..

+Both svn and tarball users need to run -

   sudo chown -R www-data resources/ sqlite3/

 www-data is the Apache user for Ubuntu.
-This username varies from distribution to distribution, consult the OS documentation if in doubt.
+This username may be different for other distributions.
+Consult OS documentation if in doubt.

 CONFIGURING APACHE